Moving Oral Contraceptives Over-the-Counter:

 Could pharmacy provision of the pill improve access to effective contraception?

 Although not true OTC provision, ‘pharmacy provision’ or ‘pharmacy access,’ where a trained pharmacist screens a woman for contraindications and provides contraceptive methods and counseling, is another way women can access the pill without a prescription.
 Laws implemented in California and Oregon in 2016, for example, allow pharmacists to prescribe (or furnish) hormonal contraceptives, expanding access for millions of women .
 California’s law has no age restriction, but the Oregon law requires that people under age 18 must have had a prior prescription for the method .
 In both states, pharmacists screen women using a brief medical history questionnaire, and the contraceptives are covered by insurance (if the woman has insurance).
-Similar legislation is being considered in other states .
+Similar legislation is being considered and has passed in other states .

 Research demonstrates significant support for this model of contraceptive provision among clinicians.
 A 2009 survey (19% response rate) of reproductive health care providers found that the majority supported pharmacist prescribing of hormonal contraceptives.
 Three-quarters (74%) of the 482 providers surveyed indicated support for this model of pharmacist provision and 65% reported support for behind-the-counter access to oral contraceptive pills.
 Although many of these providers also expressed concern that women’s attendance at preventive reproductive health care screenings might decrease, this did not appear to significantly reduce their support for expanding access to hormonal contraceptives through pharmacy provision .